kiendang/rdocsyntax/README.md

 This package enables syntax highlighting for R HTML documentation.

-Syntax highlighting follows RStudio theme when running RStudio, otherwise uses Textmate theme.
+Syntax highlighting follows RStudio theme when running RStudio.
+When running outside RStudio, Textmate theme is applied by default and theme customization is supported.
+See [Themes](/#themes) for more details.

 The syntax highlighter in use comes from the [Ace text editor](https://ace.c9.io/), the same editor underlying RStudio.